 Number of employees: 3,000

-L.E.K. is a highly competitive management consulting firm which is heartened in London and Boston.
-Their main focus areas are corporate strategy, mergers and acquisitions, and operations.
-It is a hugely desirable employer being on top of many MBA students lists.
+L.E.K. is a highly competitive management consulting firm, headquartered across London and Boston.
+Founded in 1983 by three partners formerly of Bain, L.E.K.'s main areas of focus are corporate strategy, mergers and acquisitions, and operations.
+L.E.K. is a particularly desirable employer, sitting at the top of many MBA students' wish lists.

 Revenue: $1.1 Billion